Updated: Oct 16

 PHOTO: Gina Mills

-Indulging in luxury food and drinks we normally wouldn’t spend the time making at home, has been one of life’s little pleasures over this pandemic.
+Indulging in luxury food and drinks we normally wouldn’t spend the time making at home, has been one of life’s little pleasures over the pandemic.

 We ended up settling on these 8 coffee recipes as they are relatively easy, quick and delicious.
 They involve snacks, breakfast, and desserts.
-As there were so many, we decided to split them down the middle and have Part 1 and Part 2 of this blog, so watch out for Part 2!
+We decided to split them down the middle and have Part 1 and Part 2 of this blog, so watch out for Part 2!

 The Bean Smitten Team have tried out some of these coffee recipes and are pleased to report they came out pretty well!